masaki-norton/masaki-norton/README.md

 - [The Great Filter](https://en.wikipedia.org/wiki/Great_Filter) theory is really, really scary.
 - Will we still use toilet paper in the year 2100.
 - "People are rational thinkers" is the most ludicrous (yet obvious) assumption in economics.
+- Recently bought a [SkyWatcher Classic 150P Dobsonian](https://www.skywatcherusa.com/products/sky-watcher-classic-150p) telescope.
+Bought it used, best $200 I spent in a while.
+Something about looking up at the sky gives you a sense of being human.
+Highly recommend.
+Plus, your neighbors will appreciate it.

 ## Favorites